sarunct/HelomRepo/README.md

 Hotfix Branches:

   hotfix/<issue>: For urgent fixes that need to be applied to the production environment, create a hotfix branch from main.
 Once the hotfix is complete, merge it into main and develop (or the relevant environment branches).

+Handling secrets in Deployment:

+  Handling secrets securely during deployment is crucial for maintaining the security and integrity of your applications.

+  Storing secrets as unencrypted are vulnerable to unauthorized access, increasing the risk of data breaches if exposed through compromised systems, logs, or version control.

+  1, One of the tool used for storing and accessing the kubernetes secret securly is Sealed Secrets operator.

+   The Sealed Secrets operator is a tool for managing and securing Kubernetes secrets.
+It allows you to encrypt Kubernetes secrets so that they can be safely stored in version control systems, like Git, without exposing        their contents.
+The operator automates the process of sealing and unsealing secrets, providing a secure way to handle sensitive data in Kubernetes environments.

+    Encryption: Sealed Secrets encrypt the contents of a Kubernetes Secret using a public key.
+This ensures that the sensitive data remains confidential even if the sealed secret is stored in a public repository.
+    Decryption: The Kubernetes controller (Sealed Secrets Controller) uses a private key to decrypt the sealed secret and create a Kubernetes Secret in the cluster.
+    Sealed Secrets can be safely stored in git because they are encrypted.
+This allows you to manage secrets alongside your application code and configuration.
+    Sealed Secrets can be created and applied using standard kubectl commands.
+The process of sealing and unsealing secrets is automated by the Sealed Secrets Controller running in the Kubernetes cluster.
+    It integrates seamlessly with Kubernetes, allowing you to use Sealed Secrets just like regular Kubernetes Secrets.
+They are managed through Kubernetes manifests and deployed with standard Kubernetes tools.

+ 2, Storing the secrets in Secret Manager in Cloud platform.

+    Secret Manager is one the AWS object to store and access secrets securly.
+Other cloud platform like Azure and Gooole cloud also have the one object to handle secrets.
+    There are few kubernetes operator like external-secrets-operator to access the secrets from cloud platforms It make it easly to store the secrets in Cloud platform and access it using kubernetes secrets during deployments.

+There there also few other methods to store and acess secrets in kubernetes securly.